 However, Bellatrix had to have already been a 7th year when Severus arrived, and even Malfoy had probably finished Hogwarts by the end of Snape’s 2nd year.
 Narcissa Black finished school the at the end of his 4th.
 Leaving only “Mulciber” and Avery who may have been originally a part of the Black/Lestrange crowd, but had also later transferred to Malfoy’s, as the highest status group available once Bellatrix and the Lestranges had finished.

 I suspect that Rowling did not consult her notes to double-check precisely who these people were before doing sitting down to write ‘The Prince’s Tale’, recalling only that both Avery and a Mulciber were mentioned in GoF and that Sirius Black had given us the names of a number of Snape’s future DE friends in that particular installment.
-Avery had indeed been mentioned as one of Snape’s “gang of Slytherins”, also that he had, like Lucius Malfoy (who was not named by Sirius Black), gotten off on an Imperius defense.
+Avery had indeed been mentioned as one of Snape’s “gang of Slytherins”, also that he had, like Lucius Malfoy (who, interestingly, was not named by Sirius Black), gotten off on an Imperius defense.
 Mulciber, (who was also not named by Sirius Black) however, only was mentioned in Karkaroff’s plea bargain hearing.
 A Mulciber had also cropped up as one of the DEs who accompanied Riddle to the Hog’s Head at the time of his interview with Dumbledore upon his return to the ww after his 10-year exile in HBP.
-Obviously therefore, this cannot be the same man.
+Obviously these cannot be the same man.
 We must retrofit and assume that this 2nd Mulciber is the first one’s son, although it has not ever been openly mentioned in canon that there were two different Mulcibers.
 Rowling would have done better to have used Rosier or Wilkes as her 2nd junior DE.
 And indeed I think that she originally did intend to do so (why else did she bother to give Evan Rosier a first name if she never intended to refer to him again?) and was too lazy to cross-check.

 I suspect that Snape was probably the only one of Malfoy’s group in his own year, although at least Avery and “Mulciber” were still in the school when Snape and his classmates sat their OWLs.
 They do not appear to have been in the same year as Snape, however.
 They were not sitting their OWLs with him, anyway, or discussing them with him afterwards.
-He was quite on his own.
+He was entirely on his own.

 After Malfoy’s departure, another leader of the group would have probably taken his place in the pecking order.
-That Sirius Black did not even think to mention Mucliber as one of Snape’s school companions suggests (other than that Rowling simply used the wrong name) that if we can take Sirius Black’s word on the subject at all, Mucliber occasionally permitted Snape to tag along after him, but did not treat him as a boon companion.
+That Sirius Black did not even think to mention Mucliber as one of Snape’s school companions suggests (other than that Rowling simply used the wrong name) if we can take Sirius Black’s word on the subject at all, Mucliber occasionally permitted Snape to tag along after him, but did not treat him as a boon companion.

 Also, at some point during this period, Lily had caught James’s attention and the whole dynamic of the situation was now poised to get much, much worse.